Something Wrong With Chang Min-Hsun

 More about Chang Min-Hsun (張閔勛)

-22-year-old Chang Min-Hsun was drafted in the 1st round by Lamigo Monkeys in 2016.
-Prior turning pro, Chang is already a highly praised top amateur offensive catcher who is widely considered to be the next primary catcher for the future Taiwanese national team.
+The 22-year-old Chang Min-Hsun was the Monkeys’ 2016 first round draft pick.
+Prior turning professional, Chang was a highly praised top amateur offensive catcher who was widely considered to be the next primary catcher for the future Taiwanese National Team.